amueller69/Law-School-Notes/Bar-Review/Property.md

 * By Landlord
   * Can be freely assign property interest to another party (e.g., through selling the property)
   * If party is assigned all L's rights and thereby assumes its obligations, any K claim that could have been asserted against original L can be asserted against the new one
+    * Exception: New LL may ask Ts to sign attornment, which basically acknowledges and waives any claims/defenses against old LL not asserted at that time
 * By Tenant
   * Can freely transfer interest in lease unless explicitly prohibited in the agreement
     * If instead requires L's consent, there must be a legitimate and commercially reasonable justification for withholding this consent (e.g., concerns about subtenants financial condition)